 The 1970s were a time of great hope for inertial confinement fusion.
 It looked as if fusion could be achieved in no time.
 But laser power and pellet design were not adequate.

-In 2014 Lawrence Livermore's lasers produced more fusion energy from a fuel seed pellet than was in all the laser beams.
+On 5 December 2022 Lawrence Livermore's lasers produced more fusion energy from a fuel seed pellet than was in all the laser beams.
 Some news items gave the impression that the whole unit had produced more energy than it consumed.
 However the power required to drive the lasers was still much greater than the fusion energy generated.
 There is a way to go yet.

 New!
 Comments